We are looking for tomorrow’s leaders

 Our alumni are always happy to share their Ivey experience.
-They regularly attend our MBA events around the world, and the best way to connect with them is to attend an Information Session or one of our Experience Events (First Class on the Road, Women in Management, MBA Fair etc).
+They regularly attend our MBA events around the world, and the best way to connect with them is to attend an Information Session or one of our Experience Events (First Class on the Road, Women in Management, MBA Fair etc.).
 To register for an upcoming event, visit our events website.

 Ivey welcomes two sections of students each Spring.
 Ivey's Preparatory Knowledge Program (optional, Pre-Ivey programming) starts at the beginning of March, with official classes beginning mid-March.

 Yes, Ivey accepts both the GMAT and the GRE.
 However, candidates interested in pursuing post-MBA careers in the Financial Services or Management Consulting sectors should consider writing the GMAT to ensure a competitive profile as recruiters in these industries may request a GMAT score as part of their application process.
-Candidate should research the application criteria for the employers-of-preference before deciding which exam to write.
+Candidates should research the application criteria for the employers-of-preference before deciding which exam to write.

 While the academic success of our candidates is considered as part of the admissions process, Ivey does not accept transfer credits from other programs.
-All students must complete the full year of Ivey's MBA program.
+All students must complete the full year of Ivey's MBA Program.